Standards for Kinship Caregivers

 About

-We are proposing Standards for Kinship Caregivers that can serve as these “recommended standards of national organizations,” similar to how the Model Foster Home Licensing Standards served as the recommended standards for the previous combined (kin and non-kin) process.
+The new Kin-Specific Foster Home Approval Standards will serve as these “recommended standards of national organizations,” similar to how the Model Foster Home Licensing Standards served as the recommended standards for the previous combined (kin and non-kin) process.

-The recommended standards will be for state agencies, and not be designed specifically for tribal nations that license kinship caregivers.
+The new rule applies to title IV-E agencies, which includes all states and tribes that have approved title IV-E plans or are operating the title IV-E program through a tribal-state agreement.
+The new rule is not applicable to tribes that do not operate the title IV-E program.
 We recognize the great diversity in Indian Country with 574 federally-recognized tribal nations and the sovereign authority of tribal nations to develop their own licensing standards.
-The recommended standards are however intended to provide examples of how state agencies can improve their kinship care licensing standards as they apply to a diverse group of children and families under their jurisdiction.
+The recommended standards are, however, intended to provide examples of how state agencies can improve their kinship care licensing standards as they apply to a diverse group of children and families under their jurisdiction.

 Get involved!